robinhood/faust/docs/userguide/application.rst

 An application is an *instance of the library*, and provides the core API of Faust.

-The application can define agents, streams, topics & channels, and more.
+The application can define stream processors (agents), topics, channels, web views, CLI commands and more.

 To create one you need to provide a name for the application (the id), a message broker, and a driver to use for